microsoft/inventory-hub-java-on-azure/dashboard-web-app/README.md

 ## Configuration

+Note down your Cosmos DB uri and key from the last step.
+Be prepared to specify a database name but there is no need to create it.
+Pick an
-Note down your DocumentDB uri and key from last step, specify a database name but no need to create it.
-Pick an Azure Resource Group name and Web app name for App Service - you can use an existing resource group and Web app or let the Maven plugin create these for you.
+Azure Resource Group name and Web app name for App Service - you can use an existing resource group and Web app or let the Maven plugin create one for you.
 Set these values in system environment variables:

 ``` txt